 Home » Rochelle Battle, 16: Still Missing, Man Convicted Of Her Murder

 The last person to hear from Rochelle Battle was her mother, LaTarsha Cockey.
-It was in the month of March 2009 when the 16-year-old made a call at 10:00 p.m. to tell her mother that she had taken the subway to East Baltimore because she wanted to drop by the Eastpoint Mall.
+It was in March 2009 when the 16-year-old made a call at 10:00 p.m. to tell her mother that she had taken the subway to East Baltimore because she wanted to drop by the Eastpoint Mall.
 Rochelle assured her mother that she wouldn’t be out late and would be home as soon as she was finished.

-However, whether Rochelle Battle was truly on her way to go shopping remains a mystery, because the call she made to her mother wasn’t the last call she dialed that evening.
-The teen rang a friend and told her that she was with a “White friend” of hers, leaving many to believe the mall story was a ruse…and that “White friend” may have been 34-year-old Jason Matthew Gross, a local acquaintance of Rochelle’s.
+However, whether Rochelle Battle was truly on her way to go shopping remains a mystery because the call she made to her mother wasn’t the last call she dialed that evening.
+The teen rang a friend and told her she was with a “White friend” of hers, leaving many to believe the mall story was a ruse…and that “White friend” may have been 34-year-old Jason Matthew Gross, a local acquaintance of Rochelle’s.

 According to Gross, who has previous convictions for sex offenses and assault, he met Rochelle online in an adult chatroom and solicited her for sex.
-He said the two agreed to meet at a bar near his rental home but he claims she never showed for the appointment.
-Detectives believed that Gross wasn’t telling the truth and that Rochelle did meet up with Gross where he had sex with or possibly sexually assaulted the teenager before killing her.
+He said the two agreed to meet at a bar near his rental home, but he claims she never showed up for the appointment.
+Detectives believed that Gross wasn’t telling the truth and that Rochelle did meet up with Gross, where he had sex with or possibly sexually assaulted the teenager before killing her.
 Many think that Gross disposed of Rochelle’s body in the industrial incinerator he had behind the home.

-LaTarsha was able to address the court, and Gross, when she wrote her victim impact statement, but it was Rochelle’s father, Marvin Battle, who read it aloud.
+LaTarsha was able to address the court and Gross when she wrote her victim impact statement, but it was Rochelle’s father, Marvin Battle, who read it aloud.
 She acknowledged that her daughter had her faults, but her life was taken before she could have remedied her mistakes.
 She also said that her daughter wanted to one day become a business owner and loved writing poetry and cooking.

 Gross’s sister Angela spoke up on her brother’s behalf, as did a longtime family friend, Elizabeth Bennet.
 They both have been vocal about Gross’s innocence and claim that he is an excellent father and standup citizen, regardless of the sexual assault allegations and conviction.